Guide Search Information

 - comfort and ease with being the person ‘in charge’ on tour, and the ability to communicate with others honestly, directly, and appropriately;

-- being a team player in our company environment where guides, office staff, and management work collaboratively to craft the best client experience possible; our company, with multiple owners and no majority owner, functions more like an extended family than a typical work environment;
+- being a team player in our company environment where guides, office staff, and management work collaboratively to craft the best client experience possible;

 - an interest in bird behavior, habitats, and conservation that extends beyond bird-finding and identification;